fabiocarrella/handbook/book/tedcog/expectations.md

 ## What do we expect of you as part of the lab?

 We expect that all members of the lab will *take ownership of their tasks and behave professionally*.

-In general, this means taking responsibility for the tasks assigned to you, adhering to set deadlines (or communicating promptly if you need extensions), and treating all other members of the group with respect.
+In general, this means:
+* Taking responsibility for the tasks assigned to you;
+* Adhering to set deadlines (or communicating promptly if you need extensions), and;
+* Treating all other members of the group with respect.

 Taking responsibility includes little things, such as being on time for group meetings, especially if you attend virtually.
 It also means you should respond to emails and so on in a timely manner (e.g., within the next working day), even if you only acknowledge receipt and promise a more detailed reply for later.
 If you are unable to respond in a timely manner, please put a “bounce back” or “away from my desk” message on Outlook.
 If you are planning to be away (e.g., on leave), please arrange this sufficiently far in advance to ensure cover is available for your tasks.

 Remember that *taking responsibility does not mean doing it all yourself*: a big part of ownership is getting help when you need it—right away!
 If you have a problem, do not panic.
 Do not delay.
 Talk to your supervisor or seek help from another member.
 Talk.
-Even personal problems, should they adversely affect your performance and participation in lab activities, can be legitimate topics for discussion. *Whatever you do, do not walk away from a problem in frustration—talk to someone instead*.
+Even personal problems, should they adversely affect your performance and participation in lab activities, can be legitimate topics for discussion.

+**Whatever you do, do not walk away from a problem in frustration—talk to someone instead.**

 ## Expectations for members at different career stages